Wilfrid M. de Freitas - Bookseller

 A-534

 Vaile, P.A.
 Modern Lawn Tennis.
 London: William Heinemann, 1907.
 New [i.e. second] edition.
-"Illustrated by Eplanatory Diagrams and by Action Photographs taken expressly for this Work by G.W.
+"Illustrated by Explanatory Diagrams and by Action Photographs taken expressly for this Work by G.W.
 Beldam."
 Gilt lettered olive green cloth nice and bright; slight "ding" under title; corners a touch rubbed; spine ends creased.
 Light foxing to endpapers and adjacent pages; contents clean and tight.
 A fine, bright copy.

 Note: The title page of this edition identifies the photographer as G.W.
 Beldam, the author of Great Lawn Tennis Players: Their Methods at a Glance (with Vaile) and Great Golfers: Their Methods at a Glance.
 In the first edition he is named only in the preface.